emberjs/rfcs/text/0931-template-compiler-api.md

 Bare templates are a historical concept that we'd like to move away from, in order to have fewer things to teach.

-When the optional `backingClass` argument is passed, the return value is that backing class, with the template associated, just like `setComponentTemplate`.
-When the `backingClass` argument is not provided, it creates and returns a new template-only component.
+When the `component` argument is passed, the return value is that backing class, with the template associated, just like `setComponentTemplate`.
+When the `component` argument is not provided, it creates and returns a new template-only component.

 > _Aren't route templates "bare templates"?
 What about them?<br>_
 > Yes, this RFC deliberately doesn't say anything about route templates.
 We expect a future routing RFC to use components to express what today's route templates express.
 This RFC also doesn't deprecate `precompileTemplate` yet -- although that will clearly be a good goal _after_ a new routing design addresses route templates.